 When you access these pages or open email messages, we use Pixel Tags and Web Beacons to generate a notice of that action to us, or our Vendors.
 These tools allow us to measure response to our communications and improve the Site’s pages.

 Device Data may be collected when your device interacts with the Site and RTI, even if you are not logged into the Site using your device.
 If you have questions about the security and privacy settings of your mobile device, please refer to instructions from your mobile service provider or the manufacturer of your device to learn how to adjust your settings.

-We use commercially reasonable security procedures to protect personally identifiable information that you provide to us.
-While we consider these procedures to be adequate, no method of transmission over the Internet, or method of storage, is completely secure.
-Therefore, there is still a risk that your personally identifiable information could be misappropriated and we cannot guarantee its absolute security.
+While RTI believes these security measures to be adequate, no method of transmission over the Internet, or method of storage is completely secure.
+Please know that while we will make every effort keep your information secure, there is still a risk that your personal information could be misappropriated, and we cannot guarantee its absolute security.

 7. Accessing and Correcting Personal Information